brandonduran/brandonduran.github.io/_pages/about.md

 I spent Summer 2021 participating in the Earth Science on Volcanic Islands NSF-REU through the University of Hawai'i at Mānoa, where I worked studied paleoclimate, specifically water isotopes, under the supervision of Dr. Sloan Coats.
 My final project PIDGM can be seen [here](https://pidgm.github.io/index.html).
 I presented my work at the 2021 Council on Undergraduate Research (CUR) symposium and at the 2021 AGU Fall Meeting.

-Outside of school, I enjoy baking, running, hiking, and watching soccer.
-I have also been getting more into cycling since the pandemic.
+Outside of school, I enjoy baking, running, hiking, and cycling.

+**06/24** I presented on a new method for diagnosing effective radiative forcing from aerosol-cloud interactions in climate models at the 2024 CFMIP Meeting in Boston College.
+Thanks to the organizers for having me!

 **07/22** I moved down to La Jolla and got started on some intriguing ML & heat wave research!
 Super excited to start this new chapter.